ttinoco/PFNET/python/docs/reference.rst

 .. data:: pfnet.GEN_PROP_REG

-	  Generator that regulates bus voltage magnitude.
+	  Generator that regulates a bus voltage magnitude.

 .. data:: pfnet.GEN_PROP_NOT_REG

-	  Generator that does not regulate bus voltage magnitude.
+	  Generator that does not regulate a bus voltage magnitude.

 .. data:: pfnet.GEN_PROP_NOT_SLACK

+	  Generator that is not a slack generator.

+.. data:: pfnet.GEN_PROP_NOT_OUT

-	  Generator that is not slack.
+	  Generator that is not on outage.

 .. data:: pfnet.GEN_PROP_P_ADJUST

-	  Generator that can adjust its active power (P_min < P_max).
+	  Generator that can adjust its active power, e.g., :math:`P_{\min} < P_{\max}`.

 .. _ref_gen_var: